- Is There a Demonstration About How to Use the Site?

 - Which Company's Data Does SelfDecode Support?

-- How can I search for specific for the APOE4 variant?
+- How can I search specifically for the APOE4 variant?

 - How can I find specific SNPs?